-The following is a summary of permits and compliance for the 2013/2014 egg harvest season:
+The following is a summary of permits and compliance for the 2014/2015 egg harvest season:

-- A total of 14 individual permits to collect crocodile eggs were in operation. - Four crocodile farms were audited to check quantities of eggs in incubators against farm records and returns for crocodile egg collection permits submitted to DLRM.
-No discrepancy was detected.
-The level of cooperation with the compliance audits was high. - Two egg collection permits were field audited to check reported nest locations against actual field locations for nests.
-No discrepancy was detected. - DLRM has standardised the format of monthly and final returns of egg collection.
-The return forms require the minimum amount of data as specified in the Management Program.
-The forms were provided both electronically and in hardcopy with each permit as permit conditions. - There was one reported substantive compliance issue for the 2013/2014 egg collection season that required investigation.
-The matter involved a report of nest poaching of up to 10 nests by one harvester from another harvester's allocated permit area.
-Investigation of the report resulted in a formal warning letter being issued to the harvester involved.
-Three reports by indigenous landholders of helicopters that appeared to be engaged in egg collection were investigated and found to be permit activity. - Crocodile egg collection permit holders were required to submit the monthly returns during the 2013/2014 crocodile egg collection season (December May) and the final return after the close of the season (31 July).
-Submission of monthly and final returns was broadly compliant.
-In one instance both monthly and final returns were submitted either late or only after direct intervention by DLRM.
-This was due to maters beyond the permit holders control and resolved cooperatively by DLRM and the permit holder.
-Non-compliance in submission of returns was dealt with through warning letters only.
-No infringement notices were issued as all returns were received after warning. - For the 2013/2014 crocodile egg collection season, collectors were required as a condition of permit, to provide 48 hours prior notification of date and location of collection activity via a dedicated email address or a dedicated phone number and message bank.
+- A total of 14 individual permits to collect crocodile eggs were in operation. - For 2014/2015 crocodile egg harvesters were required to submit final returns only for egg collection.
+DLRM has standardised the format of final returns of egg collection to collect the minimum amount of data as specified in the Management Program.
+The forms were provided both electronically and in hardcopy with each permit as permit conditions. - There were no audits of either farm incubators or field audits of collected nests during the 2014/2015 egg collection season.
+Past audit compliance has been extremely high and it was determined that audits would be undertaken on a random basis or as required on information received in the future.
+This approach was agreed by participants at the Crocodile Managers Forum held in Darwin in late 2014. - There were nil reported substantive compliance issues for the 2013/2014 egg collection season. - Crocodile egg collection permit holders were required to submit final returns for the 2014/2015 crocodile egg collection season (December - May) by 31 July 2015.
+Submission of final returns was broadly compliant.
+In three instances final returns were submitted either late or only after direct intervention by DLRM.
+Non-compliance in submission of returns was dealt with through direct contact and reminder notice only.
+No warning letters or infringement notices were issued as all returns were received after reminder.

+- For the 2013/2014 crocodile egg collection season, collectors were required as a condition of permit, to provide 48 hours prior notification of date and location of collection activity via a dedicated email address or a dedicated phone number and message bank.
 Compliance for this system was of a high standard.
 Non-compliance was primarily in the form of late notification (either immediately prior or after actual collection) and in a number of instances was due to requirement for harvesters to respond immediately to changed weather conditions.
-Warning letters were issued where permit holders could not provide reasonable cause for non-compliance and there were no cases of multiple non-compliance.

-- Investigation of an existing compliance matter (see 2012/2013 Monitoring Report) involving the export of crocodile product (skull and cape) out of the country without having obtained an NT Export Permit was concluded, with the operator being issued an amended harvest permit with revised permit conditions and information clarifying NT Export Permit requirements. - DLRM provided information to the Department of the Environment, Wildlife Trade Regulation Branch, relating to crocodile products (skin and skull) taken under NT permit and presented for export out of Australia. - PWCNT investigated five instances of crocodile carcasses discovered shot or interfered with in the wild.
-Insufficient evidence to proceed further. - DLRM and PWCNT investigated one incident of crocodiles being fed in the wild without Permit to Interfere with Protected Wildlife.
-Warning letter issued. - There was regular interaction with all permit, crocodile egg and live crocodile harvest and crocodile farming, holders to discuss issues related to permitting, compliance and enforcement. - There was regular interaction with all other relevant jurisdictions; including a one day meeting with Commonwealth, Queensland and Western Australian agencies, largely to discuss permitting of crocodile harvest and other matters of joint concern.
+Warning letters were issued where permit holders could not provide reasonable cause for non-compliance and there were no cases of multiple non-compliance. - DLRM provided information to the Department of the Environment, Wildlife Trade Regulation Branch, relating to crocodile products (skin and skull) taken under NT permit and presented for export out of Australia. - PWCNT investigated 11 matters involving saltwater crocodiles.
+Seven matters involved reports of saltwater crocodile carcasses discovered in the wild.
+Two matters under ongoing investigation, five were resolved as insufficient information to proceed. - Two significant reports involving the illegal (safari) take of crocodiles were reported.
+One matter was resolved as take in accordance with a valid harvest permit and compliant with permit conditions.
+Investigation of the second matter is continuing. - DLRM and PWCNT investigated two reports of crocodiles being fed in the wild without Permit to Interfere with Protected Wildlife.
+One report was substantiated and a warning letter issued.
+The second report was resolved as insufficient information to proceed. - There was regular interaction with all permit, crocodile egg and live crocodile harvest and crocodile farming, holders to discuss issues related to permitting, compliance and enforcement. - There was regular interaction with all other relevant jurisdictions.